chrisdiana/gistkeep/README.md

 # GistKeep

-> GistKeep is an open source bookmark and notes web app that stores your library in your own GitHub Gist.
+> GistKeep is an open source bookmark and notes web app + bookmarklet that stores your library in your own GitHub Gist.

 Fully client-side with no app-owned backend or hosted database.
 Your bookmarks and notes live in Markdown in your own Github Gist, which makes them portable, inspectable, versioned, and easy to back up.
 [Try it here](https://chrisdiana.github.io/gistkeep/app.html)